-Reaching far into the sky above London Bridge, this phenomenal structure, clad in glass, stands proudly over it’s surrounding smaller counterparts.
+Reaching high up into the sky, this phenomenal glass and steel structure boldly stands over it’s surrounding lesser counterparts adjacent to London Bridge.
 Known as the Shard London Bridge, at 310 metres (1016 feet) high, it now ranks as the tallest building in western Europe.

 The approach to the Shard over London Bridge from the Monument on the north side of the Thames, is simply spectacular.
 Glimpses of the upper sections of the pinnacle shaped Shard are visible from many areas around London making this beautiful building awesome.
 Like a giant dwarfing all around itself, you literally cannot miss the Shard.